hercek/topovica/README.md

 #### Tab movements

-`.` &rarr;  brings up the buffer selector interface.
+`SysRq` &rarr;  brings up the buffer selector interface.
 Typing will search buffers for matching indexes or titles, displaying them as hints. `Tab` or `Shift+Tab` cycles between hints.
 Pressing `Enter` jumps to the first match if no hint is selected, else to the selected hint

 #### Navigation

-`;`, `:` &rarr; displays indexes for links: typing in those indexes follows the link in the current tab or a new tab, respectively.
+`Break` &rarr; displays indexes for links: typing in those indexes follows the link in the current tab `Pause` &rarr; (i.e. Shift-Break) displays indexes for links: typing in those indexes follows the link in a new tab

 #### Misc

-`,` &rarr; copies the current url to the clipboard
+`PrintScreen` &rarr; (i.e. Shift-SysRq) copies the current url to the clipboard

 ### Insert mode